Country selection

 Overview

 As stated in LawNo09-059, Mali requires investigators to obtain approval from a scientific committee and an approved ethics committee (EC) for each clinical trial.
 The scientific committee evaluates the technical validity of the research protocol.
 The EC provides its opinion on the validity of the research methods, particularly as they relate to participant protection and consent.
-Per DecreeNo2017-0245, all clinical research protocols must be submitted to the National Committee of Ethics for Health and Life Sciences (Comité National d’Éthique pour la Santé et les Sciences de la Vie (CNESS)) or to an accredited institutional EC.
-Furthermore, the EC assumes the moral responsibility of the state and is directed to follow the investigator’s implementation of the protocol at its own expense.
+Per DecreeNo2017-0245, all clinical research protocols must be submitted to the National Ethics Committee for Health and Life Sciences (Comité National d’Éthique pour la Santé et les Sciences de la Vie (CNESS)) or to an accredited institutional EC.
+The CNESS should also be informed of any research protocol approved by an accredited EC.
+Furthermore, the EC assumes the moral responsibility for the research on behalf of the state and is directed to continuously monitor the implementation of the adopted protocol, at its own expense.

-According to MLI-17, Mali’s EC system consists of six (6) committees:
+According to MLI-17, Mali’s EC system consists of seven (7) committees:

 - CNESS

-- Institutional Ethics Committee for Health and Life Sciences Research (CIESS)/University of Sciences, Techniques and Technologies of Bamako (USTTB) (Comité Institutionnel d'Éthique de la Recherche en Santé et en Sciences de la Vie/Université des Sciences, des Techniques et des Technologies de Bamako)
+- Institutional Ethics Committee for Health and Life Sciences Research (Comité Institutionnel d'Éthique de la Recherche en Santé et en Sciences de la Vie (CIESS))/University of Sciences, Techniques and Technologies of Bamako (Université des Sciences, des Techniques et des Technologies de Bamako) (USTTB))

 - National Institute of Public Health (Institut National de Santé Publique (INSP)) EC